 It’s also necessary to remove water when opening the pool in spring to avoid the cover being ripped and damaged.

-While it is possible to remove water just with a garden hose this can take days if it is just being siphoned off.
+While it is possible to remove water just with a garden hose this can take days if it’s just being siphoned off.
 Sooner or later most pool owners purchase a pool cover pump for this purpose.

-In this review we have a closer look at the Little Giant PCP 550.
+In this review, we’ll have a closer look at the Little Giant PCP 550.